joergschultzelutter/mpad/README.md

 [see EXTENSIONS](docs/EXTENSIONS.md)

-## Technical Details and Known Issues
+## Technical Details and known issues

 [see TECHNICAL_DETAILS](docs/TECHNICAL_DETAILS.md)

 ## The fine print

 - If you intend to host an instance of this program, you must be a licensed radio amateur.
 BYOP: Bring your own (APRS-IS) passcode.
+If you don't know what this is, then this program is not for you.
 - Some program routines borrow logic from KI6WJP's WxBot, whose source code was immensely helpful in getting a better understanding of how to process an APRS message.
 If the code works, give Martin kudos.
 If it doesn't work, I'm the one who screwed up.
 - APRS is a registered trademark of APRS Software and Bob Bruninga, WB4APR.